The Citizen Science (CS) Solution Kit

 Find out more!
 Below are short descriptions of the CS Solution Kit tools.
 Contact us if you have questions or suggestions to us for improving and expanding the functionality and scope of the Kit.

-Crowd Thinking with Crowd4SDG
+Crowd Thinking with Citizen Science Project Builder

-Crowd4SDG is a web-based tool that allows volunteers to collaborate on solving complex data classification tasks that automatic tools cannot handle.
+The Citizen Science Project Builder (CS PB) is a web-based tool that allows volunteers to collaborate on solving complex data classification tasks that automatic tools cannot handle.
 It supports projects where citizens can analyze or enrich existing data, typically large sets of images or texts, such as satellite pictures or social media posts, as well as other media formats such as videos and scanned documents.

 Crowd Sensing with SDG Kobo